Angshurpita/ByteMe_Challenge1_TMP/README.md

 For a more detailed breakdown, please refer to our full analysis in the Jupyter Notebook and the accompanying presentation.

 README.md        (This file)
-retail_data.csv  (The raw dataset used for the challenge)
+retail_data.zip  (The raw dataset used for the challenge)
 Retail.ipynb     (The main Jupyter Notebook with all our code and analysis)
 OmniMartFinal.pptx (A summary of our findings and recommendations)